TVA launches emergency response survey for residents near Browns Ferry Nuclear Plant

 The survey area includes individuals who live within 10 miles of the nuclear plant.
 Limestone County EMA said the information gathered will allow TVA and the counties within the 10-mile Emergency Planning Zone to update plans and procedures.

-The information will also be available in the annual TVA calenders mailed to residents in the area.
+The information will also be available in the annual TVA calendars mailed to residents in the area.

 Click here to access the survey.